At the Leading Edge of Anesthesia Care, Training, and Research

 With the recent completion of St. Joseph’s Critical Care Building, residents train in an ultra-modern, state-of-the-art facility encompassing new operating rooms, intensive care units, a same-day surgical facility and emergency rooms.
 The area around the hospital has also changed with new eateries, businesses, a fitness center, a new parking garage and affordable resident/student housing.

 We have seen continued expansion of the surgical and high-risk obstetric services offered at St. Joe’s.
 As a state-designated Children’s Hospital, our residents become comfortable providing care to our smallest population.
 Our regional anesthesia program has undergone explosive growth and is a huge part of our increased perioperative involvement as we move closer to the “perioperative surgical home” model of anesthesia care.
 At St. Joseph’s and St. Michael’s Hospitals our residents experience the latest in adult and pediatric open heart surgery.
-St. Joseph’s is nationally recognized for stroke care and features a neuro-interventional suite where residents on their neuroanesthesia and non-operating room anesthesia rotations have played an important role the care for patients with aneurysms, AV malformations, stroke, and carotid artery disease.
+St. Joseph’s is nationally recognized for stroke care and features a neuro-interventional suite where residents on their neuroanesthesia and non-operating room anesthesia rotations have played an important role in the care of patients with aneurysms, AV malformations, stroke, and carotid artery disease.
 As a level two trauma center with a helipad, residents experience the excitement of life saving shock-trauma care.

-St. Joseph’s has received national news coverage (New York Times, The Record, CBS, NPR, PIX11, the American Society of Anesthesiologists Monitor and others) for its landmark “Alternative To Opiates (ALTO)” ER pain management program, designed to reduce narcotic use as a first line therapy.
+St. Joseph’s has received national news coverage (New York Times, The Record, CBS, NPR, PIX11, the American Society of Anesthesiologists Monitor and others) for its landmark “Alternatives To Opiates (ALTO)” ER pain management program, designed to reduce narcotic use as a first line therapy.
 Attendings in our Pain Management Center have been at the forefront of these efforts, helping to train the nation’s first emergency room/pain fellow, Dr. Alexis LaPietra, who now directs the ALTO program.
 Dr. Seth Landa, our Program Director, presented the ALTO program at the recent ACGME national meeting.

 This is just a small sampler of what you can expect to experience during training at St. Joe’s.
 The quality of our residents is evident not only in their high board pass rate (over 90%), but also in their continued acceptance to prestigious fellowships.
 We also take great pride in the number of graduates who stay on as attendings to train the next generation of residents.
 Please explore the links on this site to learn more about our hospital, our department and our training program.
 Welcome to St. Joe’s!

-Stephen P. Winikoff
+Stephen P. Winikoff, MD